-The Richmond Aquatic Centre opened in 2004 and has been operating constantly for approximately 15 hours a day for 360 days per annum since opening.
+The facility has been operating constantly for approximately 15 hours a day for 360 days per annum since opening.
 Plant and equipment has been renewed as required and before there is any disruption to the operation of the facility.
-The planned renewals for the term of this AMP have been determined by the maintenance contractor in conjunction with the facility manager and Councils property officer for maintenance and facilities.
+The planned renewals for the term of this AMP have been determined by the maintenance contractor in conjunction with the facility manager and the Council's property officer for maintenance and facilities.
 There is ongoing assessment of all plant and equipment during routine maintenance activities to ensure that the planned renewals are undertaken at the most appropriate time.
+Given the age of the facility, it is expected that the level of maintenance and renewals will increase in the future.